Newsletter Subscribe

 Void Bar

-Tucked away seventeen metres underground, Void Bar is the ultimate hideaway for sipping cocktails and unwinding with friends or a date.
-The atmosphere is truly unique, perfect for enjoying a martini at the bar or sharing a bottle of wine in the lounge.
+Seventeen metres underground, Void Bar is the ultimate hideaway for cocktails and good company.
+Whether you’re sipping a martini at the bar or sharing a bottle of wine in the lounge, the atmosphere is as striking as the drinks.

-Don't miss the Jaffa Milk Punch (whisky, dark chocolate liqueur, dry curaçao, milk, orange, and rooibos tea) or the zesty lemon curd margarita.
-Agave flights are also on offer!
+Don’t miss the Jaffa Milk Punch—a bold mix of whisky, dark chocolate liqueur, dry curaçao, milk, orange, and rooibos tea—or the zesty lemon curd margarita.
+Agave flights?
+Absolutely.

 Inside MONA, 655 Main Road, Berriedale